HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 - Cancel any other processes or apps running on the scanning laptop
 - Make sure it’s set to no-sleep
+- Have it on charger

+- OPEN [fixation cross image](https://rutgers.box.com/s/jbkipzmw6pusy9b8421t77s30pgb9l3h) in full screen on the monitor

 ### **Once the participant arrives to control room:**

-Hi!
-Okay, great, you have your key, we're going to put it in this small transparent box right here next to the door.
+Verbally scan participant:
+- You have no implants, other than [list any approved ones from the screener sheet]?
+- No medical patches?
+- No insulin patches or medicine pumps?
+- No chance of pregnancy?
+- You've taken out any hearing aids, removable dental things, dentures, hair extensions?
+- You don't have anything in your pockets?

-[If they need glasses, hand them to them.]
+If they need glasses:

-Now, a final check, you have nothing in your pockets, right?
-[Watch them pat down their pockets.]

-Ok!
-We can head into the scan room.
+- Have them try differetn prescriptions from the glasses box
+- Test them on the eye test sheet.

 ## **SECTION 6: Situating the participant in the scanner**

-First we’ll have you leave your shoes here right next to the door.

-We’re also going to dim the lights so there are no reflections on the screen.
-[Dim lights]

-Is this light level OK for you?

-[Have them sit on the scanning table]
+- Have them leave their shoes by the door

-As a reminder, we’re using the scanner to take pictures of your brain, it is super important that you remain as still as possible while the scans are in progress; if you move too much, the images will be blurry and unusable.
-And of course, regular breathing and swallowing is totally fine.
+*As a reminder, we’re using the scanner to take pictures of your brain, it is super important that you remain as still as possible while the scans are in progress; if you move too much, the images will be blurry and unusable.
+And of course, regular breathing and swallowing is totally fine.*

-For further hearing protection, and so we can communicate with you in between scans, we have this set of headphones for you to wear.
+*For further hearing protection, and so we can communicate with you in between scans, we have this set of headphones for you to wear.
 You’ll be able to hear us and any audio related to the experiment through these headphones, and there’s also a microphone that you can use to talk to us in between scans.
-However, because the scanner is very loud while it’s running, we won’t be able to hear you during a scan.
+However, because the scanner is very loud while it’s running, we won’t be able to hear you during a scan.*

-**If PNS:** Just wanted to let you know that you may feel some tingling or twitching during the scan- this is totally normal and not harmful, but if you start to experience any discomfort, you can press this button to stop the scan and trigger an alert so we can talk to you.

-If you’re in the middle of scan and need to communicate with us urgently (for example, if you begin to feel sick), you can squeeze this bulb to stop the scan and trigger an alert so we can talk to you.
+*If you’re in the middle of scan and need to communicate with us urgently (for example, if you begin to feel sick), you can squeeze this bulb to stop the scan and trigger an alert so we can talk to you.
 We just ask that you only hit that button in case of an emergency- if you need to go to the bathroom or would like us to reposition your headphones, you can always ask us once the current scan has finished.
 Remember, each scan is only 1-8 minutes.
-Here’s the button box that you’ll be using to respond to the experiment.
+Here’s the button box that you’ll be using to respond to the experiment.*

+- Have them try the squeeze ball so they know it works

 If you don’t mind, I’m going to place my hand behind your head and guide you down so that you’re perfectly centered in this headrest.
 Hold your headphones against your ears like this (mime motion), and here we go (guide head down).
 Great!
 How does that feel?
 If it’s at all uncomfortable, definitely let me know- you’re going to be in here for around an hour and we want you to be as comfortable as possible.